facebook/react/README.md

 React is available as the `react` package on [npm](https://www.npmjs.com/).
 It is also available on a [CDN](https://reactjs.org/docs/installation.html#using-a-cdn).

 React is flexible and can be used in a variety of projects.
-You can create new apps with it, but you can also gradually introduce it into an existing codebase without doing a rewrite.
+Not only can you create new apps with it but also you can gradually introduce it into an existing codebase without doing a rewrite.

 The recommended way to install React depends on your project.
 Here you can find short guides for the most common scenarios: